 According to the American Diabetes Association, about half of all patients with diabetes have some form of nerve damage.

 More so in patients who have had this disease for a number of years.
-I will let you know ways to prevent or delay nerve injuries below.
+I will let you know ways to prevent or delay injuries below.

 There are lots of things you can do to delay nerve injury.
 If you already have diabetic neuropathy, these steps will delay or prevent further damage.
 At the same time, help to lessen the symptoms.

 KEEP YOUR BLOOD GLUCOSE IN TARGET RANGE TO PREVENT NERVE DAMAGE

 Meal planning, physical activity, and medication, if needed, can help you stay in your target area.
 There are two ways to keep track of your blood sugar levels:

 - Use a blood glucose meter to track day-to-day care.